Designations Congruent with Things: Chapter 22

 “Ouch.
 Okay, well, full disclosure, I don’t think you can take not yelling at me, so,” Newton pauses to sip his water.
 “Impasse’d.”

-He’s not sure what to say, nothing seems adequate relative to the depth of his fear and exhaustion; he can’t determine what is necessary to convey, what is sufficient, and he’s certain that it would be all too easy to go much too far because it’s not yelling about science that Newton is soliciting, it’s yelling about interpersonal dynamics and Hermann isn’t sure that either one of them is capable of recovering from even the slightest verbal misstep made at this precise moment in this too quiet diner.
+He’s not sure what to say, nothing seems adequate relative to the depth of his fear and exhaustion; he can’t determine what is necessary to convey, what is sufficient, and he’s certain it would be all too easy to go much too far because it’s not yelling about science that Newton is soliciting, it’s yelling about interpersonal dynamics and Hermann isn’t sure either of them is capable of recovering from even the slightest verbal misstep made at this precise moment in this too quiet diner.

 “Never do that again,” Hermann whispers.

-Newton nods and says a soundless word that Hermann doesn’t ask him to repeat.
+Newton nods and says a soundless word Hermann doesn’t ask him to repeat.
+“What happened to your hand?” he asks instead.

-“I scraped it climbing a chain link fence,” Newton says.
+“I scraped it climbing a chain-link fence,” Newton says.
 “It’s fine.
 Shallow, typical scrape stuff, nothing that needs stitches, no surprise tendon severings or anything.”

 “No,” Newton replies.

-“I am going to be extremely irked if I find out three days from now that you’ve broken your foot or cracked a rib, or lost a liter of blood, or—”
+“I’ll be extremely irked if I find out three days from now that you’ve broken your foot or cracked a rib, or lost a liter of blood, or—”

 “Ummmmm,” Newton says.